Customer success is two-sided.

 You’re going out of your way to keep customers happy and moving toward their goals.
 Is it working?
 If you don’t know, it’s time to find out.

 We do it with a customer feedback form.

 Customer loyalty is the pulse of your company.
-And did you know you can measure this with an NPS survey?
+And did you know you can measure this with a survey?
 It’s easy.

 The first question separates promoters, passives, and detractors.
 Then a second question gives you the why–so you can start making improvements.